-Prerequisite - Teacher recommendation, 85% average in 8H, or 90% average in 8 1 Credit
+Prerequisite - Teacher recommendation, Average 85% in 8H, or Average of 90% in 8R 1 Unit

 This course is aligned with the Next Generation Learning Standards for English Language Arts.
 The purpose of the English 9 Honors curriculum is to offer students skilled in English an opportunity for enriched work with short stories, novels, drama, and poetry.
 Due to the importance of writing, the English 9 Honors program places greater emphasis on the development of expository writing, extensive essays and independent research.
 Textual evidence, and implementation of this evidence in everyday dialogue and writing tasks, will be emphasized.
 Out of class work in reading and writing is assigned on a regular basis.
 Students sit for a comprehensive final exam in June.
 Students will be asked to complete a summer assignment prior to starting school in September.